 - One spouse has an issue which affects their ability to earn an income

-- There is a disparity is assets e.g. one has more property in their name or a larger pension pot.
+- There is a disparity in assets e.g. one has more property in their name or a larger pension pot

-- There are complex assets, potentially outside the jurisdiction, or which are subject to third party interests
+- There are complex assets, potentially outside the UK, or which are subject to third party interests

 Financial Orders in Divorce